saramic/simple-banking-service-code-challenge/README.md

 - [ ] investigate storing the data in different stores, tree, database, Apache Arrow, Apache Parquet, other
 - [ ] make the errors more friendly
+- [ ] make work on GitHub Actions without the need for bundle exec, maybe loading bundle environment from demo script or use zietwerk?

 ## Retrospective